bilment/DELI-cious/README.md

 - As a user, I want to view the list of all items added to my order so that I can confirm everything before I checkout.
 - As a user, I want to view the different sandwich sizes available so that I can choose a size that fits my appetite.
 - As a user, I want the option to exit the application from the main menu so that I can leave the ordering system when I am finished.
+- As a user, I want to quickly order a BLT so that I can get a prepared sandwich with popular toppings.
+- As a user, I want to quickly order a PhillyCheeseSteak so that I can get a prepared sandwich with popular toppings.
+- As a user, I want to add sauces to my sandwich without extra charges so that I can personalize the flavor.